 - We should be looking at the Rest not the West for this disruption.

-Bitcoin can address the three big issues in credit card payments
+Cryptocurrencies can address the three big issues in credit card payments

 The three big issues for consumers and merchants using credit cards are: